Below you can see some of my work. You can click on the images to see all the illustrations and info in that category.

 I enjoyed working on this game, not only because I liked drawing those animals, but because the subject of climate change is something that worries me, and I was glad I could contribute to building awareness of this in children.

-These are Christmas cards I designed for 2018 and 2017.
-Some are self-promotional works, and the last three were made for a Jovoto crowdstorm for Unicef.
+These are Christmas cards I designed for 2019 and 2018.
+Some are self-promotional works, and the last one was made for a Jovoto crowdstorm for Unicef.

 animals and botanical

 I love plants and animals.
 I love watching them, having them around, and of course, drawing them.
 Here you can see a selection of my illustrations of fauna and flora.
 Some of these were commissioned, and some were personal projects.

 I made them using different techniques and tools, so these illustrations also are a good representation of the different styles I can work in.

 You will find illustrations done in pencil, colored pencil, watercolor or gouache with colored pencil, ink, and sometimes the illustrations are scanned and finished digitally.

 De Boekenkaravaan requested me to design a coloring page for their newsletter, and because I liked working on that assigment a lot, I decided to make several others.
 I really enjoy drawing these animal characters, and imagining how they would interact and move.

 These are illustrations I did for the annual poster and flyers for de Boekenkaravaan/Leesweb, which is a great initiative that promotes reading to underpriviledged children.